bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 - Public solution

 Prefix sum: calculate the left cumulative sum, and check if it equals right cumulative sum without value at current index.
 Need to calculate the sum of the array at first.

+#### 747. Largest Number At Least Twice of Others (array)

+- My solution

+Wrong attempt: find the 1st max first and save the index, then remove it from the array, then the max of the array is the 2nd max of the original array, then compare them.
+But it's possible that this 2nd max doesn't exist, the array is empty.

+AC: check if the array after removing 1st max is empty, fill 0 if it's empty.

+- Public solution

+Linear scan: same with my approach, but after find the 1st max, do a second iteration, use `val != nums_max` to find the 2nd max, if there is a `val` that `nums_max < 2 * val`, return -1.

 #### 771. Jewels and Stones (hash table)